Miss BG

-Miss BG (short for Big Girl), is a 3-D animated series based on the "Gudule" French children's book series published by Hachette-Jeunesse, authored by Fanny Joly and illustrated by Roser Capdevila.
-The original English version was later dubbed in French under the retitle Bravo Gudule.
+Miss BG (short for Big Girl) is a 3-D animated series based on the French children's book series "Gudule" written by Fanny Joly and illustrated by Roser Capdevila, published by Hachette-Jeunesse.
+The original English version was later dubbed in French under the title Bravo Gudule.

 The title was copyrighted in 2004 and production began in 2005.

 It is a joint Canadian/French production and is distributed by Breakthrough Animation.
 Fifty-two 30-minute episodes (each having 2 stories, also aired separately as 104 episodes of 15 minutes) have been produced to date.
-The developers also described it as having two seasons each having fifty-two thirteen-minute episodes with two twenty-six minute specials and twenty-four two-minute fillers.
+The developers also described it as having two seasons with each having 52 13-minute episodes, 2 26-minute specials and 24 2-minute fillers.

 Synopsis

 BG is an energetic redhead girl who hangs out in a tree house with two friends.